nillith/xorshift256/readme.md

     const clone = rng.clone();

-To check if two generator is equal (that is they will generate the same sequence):
+To check if two generator is equal (that is they will generate the identical sequence):

-    clone.equal(rng)
+    clone.equals(rng)

 To save the internal state of the generator: